 - File a petition form (online, or physical)

 - Provide a copy of your birth certificate

 - In case of any previous name changes, provide those documents along with the petition

 - Some courts require documentation of any criminal background.
 Attach them.

 - Pay the filing fee

 Succeeding the court orders, your new name and details will be published in the newspaper.
 The publication fee varies, but it is obligatory.
-In the cases of address confidentiality or gender change, this step is supposed to be ignored.
-To bring your new name to use, educational, medical and/or occupational documents must be changed.
-Ask the people around you to refer to you with your new name.
-Notify all the official institutions about the legal change in your name.
+In the cases of addressing confidentiality or gender change, this step is supposed to be ignored.
+To bring your new name to use, educational, medical, and/or occupational documents must be changed.
+Ask the people around you to refer to you by your new name.
+Notify all the official institutions about the change in your name.